Ilene Shapiro

 Ilene Shapiro (born 1947) is an American businessperson and politician.
-She has served as the Executive of Summit County, Ohio since August 1, 2016.
+She has served as the Executive of Summit County, Ohio, since August 1, 2016.
 Her predecessor Russell M. Pry died in office on July 31, 2016.
-She was elected in 2016 and re-elected in 2020 and is currently serving a four-year term that ends in December 2024.
+She was elected in 2016 and re-elected in 2020 and 2024.
+Shapiro is currently serving a four-year term that ends December 31, 2028.
 Previously, Shapiro was a member of Summit County Council for ten years and Council President for three years.
 Prior to her time in public service, Shapiro was a businesswoman.

-Business Career
+Business career

 Before her time on County Council, Shapiro was a businesswoman and a small business owner.
 She was an executive at First Merit Bank and the Summa Health Foundation.
 She later became an entrepreneur, and created a beauty supply company and consultancy firm based in Akron.
 Shapiro was the head of Shapiro Consulting, a business consulting firm.

+Prior to her time as County Executive Shapiro received the "Women in Business Advocate" from the U.S. Small Business Administration.
+Shapiro was a founder of the Women's Endowment Fund of the Akron Community Foundation.

 Summit County Council

 Council Member at-Large

 Shapiro was elected to Summit County Council in 2006 as an at-large councilmember.
 She served as the chair of the planning and economic development committee for her seven years.
+In 2007, she was recognized with a Women of Professional Excellence Award Women's Network Inc..
+In 2008, Shapiro received the Northeast Ohio Athena Award from ATHENA International.
+In 2011, the Akron Urban League named Shapiro a Pioneer at their annual Pioneer and Protege's recognition event.

 Council President

 Shapiro was elected council president in 2014.
+In 2015, Shapiro received the Harold Stubbs Award for Government.